Equal Pay for Similar Work: Proofs

-blocks $O$ as $j$'s profit increases and Condition 4 of the definition of block is satisfied for all $v\in V$ (i.e. the workers in $V$ are fired) and for all $v\in [0,1]\setminus V$ Condition 2 of the definition of block is satisfied (i.e. there is no change in the hiring or wages of workers in $[0,1]\setminus V$).
-By construction, $\tilde w_j^g(v)$ satisfies our monotonicity condition.
+$\tilde O_j$ blocks $O$ as $j$'s profit increases and Condition 4 of the definition of block is satisfied for all $v\in V$ (i.e. the workers in $V$ are fired) and for all $v\in [0,1]\setminus V$ Condition 2 of the definition of block is satisfied (i.e. there is no change in the hiring or wages of workers with $v\in[0,1]\setminus V$).